 When the spinal cord or lumbosacral nerve roots are involved, as is usual, varying degrees of paralysis and sensory deficits are present below the lesion.
 Rectal tone is usually decreased.

-Hydrocephalus (see Hydrocephalus) may cause minimal symptoms or signs of increased intracranial pressure.
+Hydrocephalus may cause minimal symptoms or signs of increased intracranial pressure.
 Brain stem involvement may cause manifestations such as stridor, swallowing difficulties, and intermittent apnea.

 Once the diagnosis of spina bifida is made, urinary tract evaluation is essential and includes urinalysis, urine culture, BUN and creatinine determination, and ultrasonography.
 Measurement of bladder capacity and pressure at which urine exits into the urethra can determine prognosis and intervention.
 Need for further testing, such as urodynamics and voiding cystourethrogram, depends on previous findings and associated anomalies.

-Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of α-fetoprotein (see Noninvasive Maternal Screening Strategies : Maternal serum screening for neural tube defects), ideally between 16 wk and 18 wk gestation; levels can also be done on amniotic fluid samples if previous testing suggests an increased risk.
-Elevated levels suggest increased risk of spina bifida cystica (OSD rarely causes elevated levels).
+Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of alpha-fetoprotein (see Maternal serum screening for neural tube defects Maternal serum screening for neural tube defects Genetic evaluation is part of routine prenatal care and is ideally done before conception.
+The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more ), ideally between 16 wk and 18 wk gestation; levels can also be done on amniotic fluid samples if previous testing suggests an increased risk.
+Elevated levels suggest increased risk of spina bifida cystica (occult spinal dysraphism rarely causes elevated levels).

 Prognosis varies by the level of cord involvement and the number and severity of associated anomalies.
 Prognosis is worse for children with higher cord level (eg, thoracic) lesions or who have kyphosis, hydrocephalus, early hydronephrosis, and associated congenital anomalies.
 With proper care, however, most children do well.
 Loss of renal function and ventricular shunt complications are the usual causes of death in older children.